Refocusing the science, innovation and technology system

 Public Research Organisations

-Three new future-focused science organisations, formed by merging and refocusing New Zealand’s 7 Crown Research Institutes, will be in place from 1 July 2025.
+3 new future-focused science organisations, formed by merging and refocusing New Zealand’s 7 Crown Research Institutes, have been in place since 1 July 2025.
 These organisations will concentrate on key areas of national importance to deliver a science system that is more connected, more commercially focused, and better aligned with the needs of New Zealand.

 Invest New Zealand and New Zealand Trade and Enterprise

-New Zealand will have 2 targeted agencies to support economic growth through strong international connections in trade and investment.
+New Zealand has 2 targeted agencies to support economic growth through strong international connections in trade and investment.

 Intellectual property